oqolarte/oblong/content/project/site.md

 I have no particular reason why I chose Hugo, except maybe that it's written in Go.
 And some experts say that most software developed using a compiled language (which Go is) can be "blazing fast."

+### Using Hugo

+There are a lot of tutorials online on how to start a blog using Hugo.
+A lot of them, if you follow to the letter, will set you up a nice content management system (CMS, a fancier term for blog).
+But many of these tutorials are naturally targetted to beginners who just want to get something up already, and not go through hours of laboriously reading through the documentation.

+What if you want something that isn't pre-fabricated, some template that can't be found in the [Themes](https://themes.gohugo.io), a theme that speaks your personality?

+Well, that's when you need to read the docs.

+Truth be told, Hugo's learning curve is steep, especially if you're like me with no "real" coding experience.
+Maybe it helps when you've been dealing with software programming for a while.
+Your mileage may vary.
+My process involves a lot of trial and error to get this site looking the way it is now, simple as it is.

+### Disabling Internal Templates

+Hugo ships with internal templates that I have disabled because they either violate privacy, will add unnecessary bloat to the site, or both.
+They are:
+- Google Analytics;
+- Disqus comments, a popular commenting system;
+- Instagram cards;
+- Twitter cards;
+- YouTube;
+- Vimeo;

+To have a privacy-centered configuration, I followed [this documentation](https://gohugo.io/about/hugo-and-gdpr/) and [disabled all services](https://gohugo.io/about/hugo-and-gdpr/#disable-all-services).

 ## Inspiration

 Back in high school, I'm not the brightest pupil in our computer lab, and I'm okay with that.